RichardJ7/Microsoft-Entra-ID-/Labs/CreateAndManageResourceCatalag.md

 ## Summary

 This lab displays the creation and management of a catalog within Entra.
-Catalogs contain resources and access packagaes that can be distributed to different members in a production environment, which is important while overseeing entitlement management.
+Catalogs contain resources and access packages that can be distributed to different members in a production environment, which is important while overseeing entitlement management.

 ### Implementation Steps